 Methane is not used within a SIBO diagnosis but its presence in the breath can indicate an imbalance of bacteria in the gut microbiome.
 Breath methane is found in 30-50% of the healthy adult population and high levels can be accompanied by symptoms such as constipation and bloating, as well as obesity and reduced weight-loss following bariatric surgery.
 When checking your gut health with the breath test and the results indicate an elevated level of methane, the referring healthcare professional will recommend treatment options such as antibiotics, pre and probiotics and a low Fermentable Oligo-, Di-, Monosaccharides and Polyols (FODMAP) diet.

-Can I test with OMED Health?
+How to test with OMED Health

 Gastrointestinal disorders affect 20% of the world population.
 If you’re suffering, it’s important to reach out to your doctor for advice.
 Get tested to rule out common causes and get relief from symptoms with OMED Health.